mxhold/maxwellholder.com/source/blog/2015-06-04-build-a-blog-with-phoenix-and-ember.html.markdown

 The **Phoenix** framework, written in [**Elixir**](http://elixir-lang.org), can leverage the mature (and fast) Erlang VM to provide fault-tolerant systems while still maintaining the same level of expressiveness (and developer productivity) as a language like Ruby.

 **Ember.js** offers stability amidst the ever-changing landscape of JS frontend frameworks.
-It attempts to establish conventions on the frontend like Rails did before while [happily borrowing](https://github.com/emberjs/ember.js/pull/10501) good ideas from other frameworks, all to make building highly iteractive applications much easier.
+It attempts to establish conventions on the frontend like Rails did before while [happily borrowing](https://github.com/emberjs/ember.js/pull/10501) good ideas from other frameworks, all to make building highly interactive applications much easier.

 **PostgreSQL** is an excellent database system and happens to be the most well-supported by [Ecto](https://github.com/elixir-lang/ecto), the Elixir database wrapper used in Phoenix.